 But instead of being inside Sarah to become Laura one day through her mother, what if it went another way?
 When the Woodsmen hypnotized Sarah’s town through the radio signals to allow for the parasite to find a body, the freshly hatched FrogMoth had its pick of anyone.
 Yet it went through orb-infused Sarah’s window.
 Was it the thoughts of sexual awakening from her kiss with the Boy?
 I suggest it was the magic alchemical orb inside her that was too attractive for the bug to pass up.
 And it began feeding on it immediately.
 That orb was the FrogMoth’s early sustenance, and the parasite could have evolved into the Jumping Man because it ate the strongest meal it could find.

 Years later, the Laura Orb energy becomes dark because it’s been devoured by the parasite.
-The Jumping Man begins to run Sarah’s body sometime after the events of Seasons One and Two, and by the time Truck You happens in Season Three, Jumping Man is 100 percent in charge of Sarah whenever it wants to be.
+The Jumping Man begins to run Sarah’s body sometime after the events of Seasons 1 and 2, and by the time Truck You happens in Season 3, Jumping Man is 100 percent in charge of Sarah whenever it wants to be.
 But inside Jumping Man, when its mask is taken away, it’s the Laura orb, smile and all, through the darkness.

 Keeping Jumping Man at bay could have easily been the golden orb’s intention by design of the Fireman.
 The orb would be a safety mechanism to protect Laura from being raised outright by two monsters.
 And it could very easily be a metaphor for a fight for Sarah’s soul as well.